 Partition tolerance, Availability, Consistency:

 In clustered DBs data is partitioned across multiple nodes which are interconnected over a network.
-In such DBs, unde heavy workloads, some nodes may go down or there may be network latency, network failures, etc. The DB is expected to work well even during such cases.
-This is the partition tolerant nature of DB.
+In such DBs, under heavy workloads, some nodes may go down or there may be network latency, network failures, etc. The DB is expected to work well even during such cases.
+It is the partition tolerant nature of DB.

-Let's consider a DB table with partition tolerant nature.
-It receives a write request on one of its node.
-Now during this operation a read request was initiated.
+Let's consider a DB table with a partition tolerant nature.
+It receives a written request on one of its nodes.
+Now during this operation, a read request was initiated.
 The DB has two options on how to execute this read operation.